schollz/zxcvbn/README.md

 ## todo

-- [ ] test out live controls on the grid
 - [ ] add start/stop other buttons on the grid
 - [ ] tie the "option" parameters to the fm-stabs / glitches
 - [x] e1 changes the kick amount for sample slice